Participate in Research

-In a Phase II, multicenter, randomized, double-blind, placebo-controlled study, Epygenix will test the investigational drug, EPX-100 (Clemizole Hydrochloride, oral solution), as an adjunctive therapy for children with Dravet syndrome (2-17 years old) who suffer from uncontrolled seizures.
+In a Phase II, multicenter, randomized, double-blind, placebo-controlled study, Epygenix will test the investigational drug, EPX-100 (Clemizole Hydrochloride, oral solution), as an adjunctive therapy for children and adults with Dravet syndrome (2 years and older) who suffer from uncontrolled seizures.
 The trial will take place at investigational sites in the US.

 The study goal is to compare EPX-100 efficacy versus placebo (measured by percent change in seizure frequency).

 To participate, your child would need to meet eligibility criteria.
 At a minimum, these criteria include: